 Section 1.
-The faculty of each school shall have an elected faculty council to participate in the governance of that unit, whose basic purposes and roles are stated in Article II.
+The faculty of each school shall have an elected faculty Faculty council Council to participate in the governance of that unit, whose basic purposes and roles are stated in Article II.

 Section 2.
-The faculty council in each school is established in accordance with the will of the faculty as determined by a vote of the faculty by secret ballot, as provided in the Bylaws.
+The faculty Faculty council in each school is established in accordance with the will of the faculty as determined by a vote of the faculty by secret ballot, as provided in the Bylaws.

 Section 3.
-If the dean and faculty of any school cannot reach agreement on the establishment and role of the faculty council, either may seek the assistance of the Academic Senate.
+If the dean and faculty of any school cannot reach agreement on the establishment and role of the faculty Faculty councilCouncil, either may seek assistance of the Academic Senate.

 Section 4.
-The elected faculty president of each school's elected faculty council shall be a member of the Academic Senate.
+The elected faculty president of each school's elected faculty Faculty council Shall be a member of the Academic Senate.
 If a school is entitled to additional delegates on the Academic Senate, they shall be chosen as provided in Article IV, Section 4.
-A school may choose to have another elected faculty council member serve as a Senator in the President's place.
+A school may choose to have another elected faculty Faculty council Council member serve as a Senator in the President's place.

 Section 5.
-The Academic Senate, through an election committee, shall act to ensure that each school has a democratic and fair nomination and election process.
+The Academic Senate, through an election committee the Executive Board or a committee the Board designates, shall act to ensure that each school has a democratic and fair nomination and election process.
 There must be opportunity for open nominations, at least two candidates for every seat, and secret, written ballots counted by neutral teller.
-If election procedures or results are questioned, the election committee shall investigate and report its findings to the Academic Senate, which may take appropriate action.
+Schools may consult with the Executive Board for help with strategies to recruit faculty to stand for Faculty Council elections.
+If election procedures or results are questioned, the election committee Executive Board or a committee the Board designates shall investigate and report its findings to the Academic Senate, which may take appropriate action.
 The Academic Senate may set standards for the manner, time, and details of elections.
-The Bylaws shall provide for reports to the Senate, for each school, of the names of its members of the Faculty Assembly, the member of its school faculty council, and its members in the Academic Senate.
+The Bylaws shall provide for reports to the Senate, for each school, of the names of its members of the Faculty Assembly, the member of its school faculty Faculty councilCouncil, and its members in the Academic Senate.